Show All Answers

 30 to 45 minutes for a New York flight.

-45 to 60 minutes for a Boston flight.
+30 minutes without luggage, 60 minutes with luggage for a Boston flight.

 Federal Aviation Administration design criteria in-place since the early 1980s shows that the Runway Safety Areas should extend 1,000 feet beyond each of the 4 runway ends at Lebanon Airport; and 3 out of 4 runway ends to not meet criteria.
 The Runway Safety Area Project is to improve the Runway Safety Areas to design criteria.
 Please call the Airport Manager at 603-298-8878 with any questions or concerns.